Update: ‘Lucid Air Specifications,’ ’Production,’ and ‘Price & Release Date’ sections updated.

 It has a full-width chrome strip with the Lucid lettering embossed on the front.
 Below the chrome bar is an array of full-width LED DRLs next to the multibeam LED headlights.
 The front bumper has a smooth surface, and the air intakes are located just below it to cool the battery.
 On the side of the bumper is a vertical LED strip with small air intakes for brake cooling.
 The outer edge of the hood is rounded, as is the air intake.

-However, Lucid Motors recommends using low-profile tires only on smooth surfaces.
-Large rims and sleek sidewalls improve handling on smooth roads and they undeniably look fashionable, but they can damage the chassis if driven on rough roads, where larger sidewalls are more suitable as they help with bump absorption thanks to a high rubber content.
+Lucid Motors recommends using low-profile tires only on smooth surfaces.
+Large rims and sleek sidewalls improve handling on smooth roads and they undeniably look fashionable, but they can damage the chassis if driven on rough roads, whereas larger sidewalls are more suitable as they help with bump absorption thanks to a high rubber content.

 The rear of the Lucid Air has a sophisticated coupe-like roofline that seamlessly flows into a roof-integrated rear spoiler.
 Full-width taillights with embossed Lucid lettering in the center provide great design continuity at the rear.
 In the full-featured introductory model, the Dream Edition, the C-pillars are finished in platinum with a titanium flag.
 Overall, the Air looks refreshing and attractive.